-18 Mistakes that Can Hurt Your Auto Accident Claim in Louisiana, and How to Avoid Them
+18 Mistakes that Can Hurt Your Car Accident Claim in New Orleans (and How to Avoid Them)

 Sadly, it is a mistake to believe that any insurance company, be it yours or the other driver’s, will pay for everything, and that your compensation will be immediate.
 In fact, insurance companies will do whatever they legally can to minimize payments and/or delay them whenever possible.
-That is why people who are the victim of another driver’s carelessness, or even their own mistake, most often have to rely on the help of an experienced personal injury or car accident attorney to receive the compensation they deserve.
+That is why people who are the victim of another driver’s carelessness, or even their own mistake, most often have to rely on the help of an experienced New Orleans car accident attorney or personal injury lawyer to receive the compensation they deserve.

 If you are involved in a car wreck in the greater New Orleans area of Louisiana, there are a number of things that you should know.
 You need to make sure that you do, and don’t do, certain things, because particular things can be held against you in an accident claim or court case.

-Here is a list of 18 mistakes that you need to be aware of, and how to avoid them.
-Any one of them can hurt your chances to receive the compensation you deserve:
+Here is a list of 18 mistakes that you need to be aware of (and how to avoid them).
+Any one of these mistakes can hurt your chances to receive the full and fair compensation you deserve:

 1. Leaving the Scene of the Accident Unless Law Enforcement Tells You To

 If you have a car accident, stop immediately.
 Louisiana law requires that you not leave the scene of a crash, even a minor one.
 In some cases, especially in an accident that causes injury or death, a driver who leaves the scene can be subject to criminal charges.
 If you are not seriously injured and can safely move your vehicle out of traffic, do so.
 If not, warn other drivers by turning on your hazard lights, waving your hands, and/or lighting road flares if you have them.